Cross-Modal Adapter for Vision-Language Retrieval: Conclusion

 \section{Conclusion}

-In this paper, we explored adapter-based parameter-efficient transfer learning for the text-video retrieval task.
-To address the challenge of introducing feature-level interaction that causes a surge in computational cost, we proposed a novel \namelong{} to enable early cross-modal interaction via a weight-sharing mechanism.
-Experiments showed that, compared to the fully fine-tuned method, our method can not only reduce 99.6\% fine-tuned parameters without performance degradation but also requires fewer training resources.
-Furthermore, our approach surpassed prompt-based methods significantly, indicating that the adapters may offer a better parameter-efficient solution for transferring pre-trained models to the text-video retrieval task.
+In this paper, we explored adapter-based parameter-efficient transfer learning for the vision-language retrieval tasks.
+To address the challenge of introducing feature-level interaction that causes a surge in computational cost, we proposed a novel \namelong{} to enable encoder-level implicit cross-modal interaction via a weight-sharing mechanism.
+Experiments showed that our approach is robust to different foundation models and robust to the hyper-parameters.
+Furthermore, our approach surpassed prompt-based methods significantly, indicating that the adapters may offer a better parameter-efficient solution for transferring pre-trained foundation models to vision-language retrieval tasks.